We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 EPP is strong and firm but may be too much for first-time foam roller users.
 This edition is 18 inches long, which means it can be used for a variety of stretches and muscles from your lower back to your hamstrings and your quads.
 You can foam roll both legs at once with a foam roller this wide.

 This foam roller may actually be a bit softer than others, which makes it a great mid-range option.
 It’s not going to be painful, but it won’t exactly be soft either.

-At just $14, the Amazon Basics High-Density Round Foam Roller is a great option for beginners.
+At a relatively cheap price, the Amazon Basics High-Density Round Foam Roller is a great option for beginners.